 How could using fonts via Google’s service possibly run afoul of GDPR?
 The fact of the matter is that, when a font is requested by the user’s browser, their IP is logged by Google and used for analytics.

-Leverage Browser Cache, Minimize DNS requests, reduce Cumulative Layout Shift and serve your Google Fonts in a 100% GDPR compliant way with OMGF!
+Leverage Browser Cache, reduce DNS lookups/requests, reduce Cumulative Layout Shift and make your Google Fonts 100% GDPR compliant with OMGF!

 How Does It Work?

 After installing the plugin, OMGF will automatically start looking for Google Fonts whenever a page is requested on your website.

 All Google Fonts are listed in the Optimize Local Fonts section of OMGF’s settings screen.
 There, you can choose to:

 - Preload fonts to reduce Cumulative Layout Shift above the fold,